 This course introduces the ethics and legal framework of business.
 Emphasis is placed on contracts, negotiable instruments, Uniform Commercial Code, and the working of the court systems.
 Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.

-Local Prerequisites: RED-090, ENG-095/095A or DRE 098 College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.